 In 2001, the museum acquired the archive of African American photographer Charles “Teenie” Harris, consisting of nearly 80,000 photographic negatives spanning from the 1930s to the 1970s.
 The museum continues to work with a Teenie Harris Advisory Committee to identify the photographs.
 Many of these images have been catalogued and digitized and are available online via the Teenie Harris Archive.

 In both 2003 and 2012, the Scaife Galleries, home for many of the paintings, sculptures, works on paper, and decorative arts in the museum’s collection, reopened after yearlong renovations.
 There is now a larger space—Gallery One—featuring works on paper and photography, and the contemporary art galleries incorporate decorative arts and works on paper along with paintings, sculpture, and film and video pieces.
 Resource areas and comfortable seating have also been integrated into the space.

 In 2009, the Ailsa Mellon Bruce Galleries of decorative arts and design reopened after a complete renovation.
 The first major reinterpretation of the decorative arts collection in two decades, the installation traces the evolution of style and design in the Western world from the mid-18th century to the present.

 That year also saw the arrival of a new director for the museum, Lynn Zelevansky.
 She formerly served as the curator of contemporary art at the Los Angeles County Museum of Art, and as curator in the department of painting and sculpture at the Museum of Modern Art in New York.
-Visit Inside the Museum to read more about Lynn’s vision for the museum, or send her your feedback.

 In 2011, the newly renovated Charity Randall Gallery opened off of the Hall of Sculpture balcony; the space is dedicated to the display of modern and contemporary craft and design, growing areas of strength in the collection.